 The name 686 comes from a central date in the life of Mike’s grandma (June 6th, 1986) and in total adds up to the age of when Mike started 686 (6+8+6 duh).
 From the outset 686 has focused on making innovative, technical and fashionable outerwear inspired by the LA youth culture and mountain lifestyle it was founded upon.

 Now over twenty years old 686 has always been independently owned and stands for unique progression.
-Rider ran and rider owned, 686 sponsors a solid team of up and coming riders like Forest Bailey, Cam Pierce and Phil Jacques.
-686 regularly works with artists to produce some truly unique pieces and for the past years has ran a RECLAIM design project which aims to give aspiring designers the chance to make their own gear and get an internship with the company.
+Rider ran and rider owned, 686 sponsors a solid team that includes Forest Bailey, Cam Pierce and Phil Jacques.